DoctorGurke/sbox-hammer-utilities/README.md

  s&box tool that provides utility functions for the hammer level editor.

  ## utility transform functions on selection:
+ Note: These actions are currently all per-object.
+A group transform feature will be added next.
- - Transform menus for Translation, Rotation and Scale
+ - Transform menus for Translation, Rotation, Scale and uniform Scale
  - Random Offset (custom range)
  - Random Pitch 0-360
  - Random Yaw 0-360